dpo007/psDrugWars/readme.md

 ## Requires :clipboard:

-- Powershell Version 5.1 or newer.
+- PowerShell Version 5.1 or newer.
 - A console window of at least 120 x 25.

 ## Usage :computer: